Treatment with Gonal-f should be initiated under the supervision of a physician experienced in the treatment of fertility disorders.

 The next injection should be done at the same time the next day.

-A commonly used regimen commences at 75-150 IU FSH daily and is increased preferably by 37.5 or 75 IU at 7 or preferably 14 day intervals if necessary, to obtain an adequate, but not excessive, response.
+A commonly used regimen commences at 75-150 IU FSH daily and is increased preferably by 37.5 or 75 IU at 7- or preferably 14-day intervals if necessary, to obtain an adequate but not excessive response.
 Treatment should be tailored to the individual patient's response as assessed by measuring follicle size by ultrasound and/or oestrogen secretion.
 The maximal daily dose is usually not higher than 225 IU FSH.
-If a patient fails to respond adequately after 4 weeks of treatment, that cycle should be abandoned and the patient should undergo further evaluation after which she may recommence treatment at a higher starting dose than in the abandoned cycle.
+If a patient fails to respond adequately after 4 weeks of treatment, that cycle should be abandoned and the patient should undergo further evaluation.
+After which, the patient may recommence treatment at a higher starting dose than in the abandoned cycle.

-When an optimal response is obtained, a single injection of 250 micrograms recombinant human choriogonadotropin alfa (r-hCG) or 5,000 IU, up to 10,000 IU hCG should be administered 24-48 hours after the last GONAL-f injection.
-The patient is recommended to have coitus on the day of, and the day following, hCG administration.
-Alternatively intrauterine insemination (IUI) may be performed.
+When an optimal response is obtained, a single injection of recombinant human choriogonadotropin α (r-hCG) 250 mcg or hGC 5000 up to 10,000 IU should be administered 24-48 hrs after the last Gonal-f injection.
+The patient is recommended to have coitus on the day of, and the day following hCG administration.
+Alternatively, intrauterine insemination (IUI) may be performed.

 If an excessive response is obtained, treatment should be stopped and hCG withheld (see Precautions).
 Treatment should recommence in the next cycle at a dose lower than that of the previous cycle.